github/developer.github.com/content/v3/activity/events/types.md

 match events returned by the [Events API](/v3/activity/events/) (except where noted).

-Note that some of these events may not be rendered in timelines.
-They're only created for various internal and repository hooks.
+**Note:** Some of these events may not be rendered in timelines, they're only created for various internal and webhook purposes.

 * TOC
 {:toc}